What is .breathe?

 Whilst .breathe is a stand-alone programme it can provide a useful segue following on from Paws b at primary school or into .b at secondary level – a ‘dipping your toe’ in mindfulness before the more extensive mindfulness training in .b and Paws b.

-For those who already been taught the Paws b course, .breathe provides a link between Paws b (primary level) and .b (secondary level).
+For those who have already been taught the Paws b course, .breathe provides a link between Paws b (primary level) and .b (secondary level).
 While some key themes seen in Paws b and .b are explored, there is also more specific content and activities around issues known to be of particular importance to transition years.

 Who can train to Teach .breathe?